 - The Mandarin Oriental resort is set in horseshoe-shaped Paradise Bay, the most beautiful cove to be found on the mountainous Bodrum peninsula, an area that is dotted with idyllic bays, magnificent inlets and gorgeous arcs of sand.
-Although you won’t feel the need to leave the resort, it’ s only a 5 minute drive to the town of Göltürkbükü and a 20 minute drive to Bodrum City Center.
+Although you won’t feel the need to leave the resort, it’ s only a 5 minute drive to the town of Göltürkbükü and a 20 minute drive to Bodrum’s lovely city center.

 - The ultraluxurious complex spills down the green hillside from its magnificent open air lobby to its lovely twin beaches, boasting superb views of the Aegean Sea from almost every corner of the resort.

 - The hotel’s esthetics and minimalistic design are stunning beyond words.
-From the outside, the resort blends perfectly into its surroundings of mediterranean vegetation with olive trees, because of its subtle, green-tinged grey local stone sheathing that matches the hue of the olive stone.
+From the outside, the resort blends perfectly into its surroundings of mediterranean vegetation with olive trees, because of its subtle, green-tinged grey local stone sheathing.
 The hotel’s elegant interiors feature an understated type of luxury (that you usually see at an Aman or Park Hyatt hotel), using simple but amazing materials with finishing touches that are close to perfection.
 This is by far the most beautiful hotel design that I have ever encountered at a hotel.

 - The magnificent lobby is one of the architectural highlights of the resort.
-It’s partly outdoor, with a water-surrounded terrace that offers a phenomenal view of the blue sea, and party indoor, with a monumental stair being the eyecatcher.
+It’s partly outdoor, with a water-surrounded terrace that offers a phenomenal view of the blue sea, and party indoor, with a monumental stair being the eyecatcher here.

-- The resort grounds are spread out but golf carts are readily available to provide a tour of the property (upon arrival at the resort) and to transport any guest to any location.
+- The resort grounds are spread out but golf carts are readily available to provide a tour of the property (upon arrival at the resort) and to transfer any guest to any location.

-- The resort has two lovely beaches (one large quiet beach, one beach club with music) that are by far the most beautiful crescents of sand in the larger Bodrum area, although the soft sand is not natural to the area but has been imported from Turkey’s Black Sea.
+- The resort has two lovely beaches (one large & quieter beach, and one beach club with music) that are by far the most beautiful crescents of sand in the larger Bodrum area, although the soft sand is not natural to the area but has been imported from Turkey’s Black Sea.
 The water lapping the beach is crystal clear.
-A small area of white pebbles between the sea and the beach keeps the imported sand in place, without compromising the beach’ scenic beauty.
+A small area of white pebbles between the sea and the beach keeps the imported sand in place, without compromising the beach’s scenic beauty.

 - There is an abundance of day beds and cabanas for lounging all around the resort.
 Along its shore, the hotel has a couple of wooden decking areas over the sea for sunbathing and direct access into the sea.